Main / Edit / History / / Users Area

 This efficient and simple technique would prevent CSRF attacks.

-Remember: it should be done for "POST" forms only as "GET" forms may disclose the secret token in Referrer header.
+Remember: it should be done for "POST" forms only as "GET" forms may disclose the secret token in the Referrer header.

 Login CSRF

-The CSRF protection depends on session validation, so in order to protect a form, a session must exists when the page is rendered (even for forms that have no other need for session values - like login forms.)
+The CSRF protection depends on session validation, so in order to protect a form, a session must exist when the page is rendered (even for forms that have no other need for session values - like login forms.)

 This opens an opportunity for Login CSRF attack.